TI-Toolkit/tokens-wiki/tokens/Then.md

 <kbd>Then</kbd>
 <hr>

-The `If` command is crucial to most programs.
+The <tt>If</tt> command is crucial to most programs.
 It allows you to execute code if and only if an expression is not equal to zero.
-Advanced uses of the `If` command allow you to execute a different block of code if the check turns out to be false.
+Advanced uses of the <tt>If</tt> command allow you to execute a different block of code if the check turns out to be false.
 The simplest form of the command is quite easy to understand:

 ```ti-basic
 :If (condition)
 :statement
 ```

 When the calculator gets to that point in your program, it will check to see if the condition is nonzero.
-Most expressions you will use with `If` are called _conditional expressions_; that is, they return 1 if the condition is true and 0 if it is false.
-Examples include `2+2=4`, `A=5`, and `pxl-Test(R,C)`.
+Most expressions you will use with <tt>If</tt> are called _conditional expressions_; that is, they return 1 if the condition is true and 0 if it is false.
+Examples include <tt>2+2=4</tt>, <tt>A=5</tt>, and <tt>pxl-Test(R,C)</tt>.
 Therefore, when the condition is true, the expression evaluates to 1 and the statement is run.
 When the condition is false, the expression evaluates to 0, and the statement is skipped.

 ## Using Then, Else, and End

-When you want more than one line of code to depend on the same condition, use an `If`-`Then` block.
+When you want more than one line of code to depend on the same condition, use an <tt>If</tt>-<tt>Then</tt> block.

 ```ti-basic
 :If (condition)